I’ve been drawing ever since I was 3 years old.

 They may already have a family to support or don’t have that much time to dedicate to their art.

-I made websites for a whole year before slowly transitioning to graphic designing.
+I made websites for a whole year before slowly transitioning to graphic design.

 This was more aligned with drawing but it still didn’t give me that joy because I didn’t have creative freedom.